Main Page Content

 Chlamydia spreads through unprotected oral, vaginal, and/or anal sex with an infected partner.
 Mothers may also pass it to their newborn baby during a vaginal birth.

-- A discharge coming from the penis or vagina
+- Change in discharge from the penis, vagina, or rectum

 - Lower abdominal pain